-The required disclosure about factors that significantly affect trends in the money-weighted rate of return is not provided as the rate was not available prior to fiscal year 2017.
+The required disclosure about factors that significantly affect trends in the money-weighted rate of return is not provided as only three years' rates are available.
 As additional years' money-weighted rate of return become available, the System will disclose factors that significantly affect trends in the rate of return.